jamarphi/pen_engine/ext/platforms/mac_ios/README.md

 # 1.8.2 - Cross Platform For Mac And IOS

-Currently the Windows build for android does not render any items.
-Currently the Mac build for android does not render GUI items.
+When building for Mac and IOS, GUI points, lines, and triangles are all drawn as quads.

 When using OnRender, you now have to pass your logic into a callback function as follows: